Technological Domination

 Broadly two interpretations of techne (a tool, technique or craft) come from whether it's applied by us, or to us.

 Tool-using civilisations make and control technology through creative reasoning, sharing, communication, knowledge and so on.
-Here technology amplifies intelligence (IA), and affective and effective reach/agency in the world.
+In this humanist configuration technology amplifies intelligence (IA), individually and collectively, and improves our affective and effective reach/agency in the world.
+Technology prioritises our expression of natural human instincts toward education, peace, science, mutual understanding and exploration.

-In technologically degenerate (dominated) civilisations people have become the tools of technology, by dependence, by cognitive decline such as loss of memory, attention and agency, we become deferent to and then tyrannised by our own work.
+In technologically [degenerate] (dominated) civilisations people have become the tools of technology, by dependence, cognitive decline such as loss of memory, attention and agency, and disruption of attachment patterns.
+We become deferent to, then tyrannised by our own technological creations which fall into the control of the few against the many.

-Other than the plain fact that nobody likes or wants to live in the latter type of society, the security risk is that the machine either:
+Other than the plain fact that the majority would not like to live in the latter type of society - however beneficent it may believe itself to be - there is a huge security risk built-in to all such totalitarian structures, namely that the machine either:

 - runs destructively amok